Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 ---

-(After they recover the supply drop, as they crossed the barricades around the colony.)
+(After they recovered the supply drop, as they crossed the barricades to enter the colony)

 Bolearis shouted from a distance, "Commander!
 Commander!
 Commander Ethel!!!"
 He ran up to her and complained, "I looked for you everywhere!
 Where in blazes were you?!"

-Ethel patiently replied, "I went to fetch medical supplies.
+Ethel patiently replied with instructions, "I went to fetch medical supplies.
 Distribute them to the med team."

 Bolearis unconsciously acknowledged, "Yes ma'am, I'll-" Then, he realized he almost got sidetracked, "W- ah, wait!
 No, Oh no, no you don't!"

 "I'm sorry for making you worry.
 Just, please.
 I did this for everyone."

 "I understand your feelings, but...
 Agh!
 Well, I suppose at least you're unharmed."
+He don't know how to put the situation into words, maybe.

 Ethel turned to Noah's team: "That's twice you've helped me out.
 I owe you another one."

 Lanz: "Nah, don't worry about it.
 We were acting of our own free will."

 Ethel smiled back, "Then to reward your efforts, I'll work on getting our injured up and about again."
-Then, she turned to Bolearis, "Come, Bolearis."
+Then, she turned to her bodyguard, "Come, Bolearis."

 Bolearis did the Kevesi welcoming stance, "Uh!
 Coming!"
 Noah and the team watched as they walked off into the distance.
-Bolearis walked in line with Ethel than behind her this time.
+Bolearis walked in line with Ethel, not like the usual one step behind.

 Noah called out, "Ethel."

 "Hm?
 What's wrong, Noah?"
-As both turned to face him, Noah closed the distance between them.
-The rest of the group did _not_ followed, still standing at their original position.
+Noah closed the distance between them as both turned to face him.
+The rest of the group watched without moving.

 "I was thinking about what you said. **_'The actions you believe to be correct don't always lead to good outcomes.'_** "